(Above image of the Gospel of Thomas courtesy of the

 College Misericordia).
 One of the first internet pages dedicated to the GTh, for

 many years this site has archived related materials.
-Unfortunately, as new material has
+Some of

-the most important articles and essays archived by Prof. Davies are organized and linked
+the articles and essays archived by Prof. Davies are organized and linked

 in our resources sections, below.
 We recommend his Thomas FAQ for quick